 Your relationship with your customer should not end at the point of purchase but should continue throughout.

 By giving your customers after-sales care, you are letting them know that they are valued.
 This does not mean hounding them, but by getting in contact to check that all is ok with their purchase and that they are happy, maybe even gaining a bit of feedback about their experience with your company would be very beneficial to you.
 Any feedback given should be accepted with respect, even if it is negative feedback, and all should be added to any employee training to make sure that the good points are continued and the bad points are sorted out.
+Communication skills are essential in sales because sales people must ensure that customers understand the products and services offered, Sales Coaching Melbourne provides revenue which is the lifeblood of business.

 While you are continuing with the customer relationship and offering after-sales care, you may find that there are other products that you can sell to the same customer.
 The more your relationship continues, and the more positive the experience that customer is having with your company, the more money they will spend, and they will also recommend your company and your products to others, and so your business will grow and prosper.